Roundhay: 20th century

 In 1901, a second Anglican Church and in 1902 a Congregational Church were established to provide worship within walking distance for the new working class population.
 Lidgett Park Wesleyan Church followed in 1906.

 Lido

 In June 1907, an open-air swimming pool or 'lido' opened, at a cost of just over £1,600, built mainly by unemployed citizens.
 During the 1950s and 1960s, about 100,000 people a year visited the Roundhay 'swimming baths'.
-In 1912, the civil parishes of Roundhay and Shadwell were abolished, and Roundhay became part of Leeds.
+On 9 November 1912, the civil parishes of Roundhay and Shadwell were abolished, and Roundhay became part of Leeds.
+In 1911 the parish had a population of 2594.

 First World War

 During the First World War, Roundhay was used as a gathering place for soldiers, hence land by Prince's Avenue is known as Soldiers Field.
 After the war, new estates were built to the south and west of the park.
 Roundhay School for Boys was opened in 1926, and the School for Girls in 1932.
 After the Second World War housing filled available spaces, with smaller residences built in the grounds of larger ones, and large converted to flats.